John Branca

-John Gregory Branca (born December 11, 1950, in Bronxville, New York), is an entertainment lawyer and manager who specializes in representing rock and roll acts.
-He is also co-executor of the Michael Jackson Estate.
+John Gregory Branca (born December 11, 1950) is an American entertainment lawyer and manager who specializes in representing rock and roll acts.
+He is the co-executor of the estate of Michael Jackson and Chairman of The Michael Jackson Company.
+Branca has represented over 30 Rock and Roll Hall of Fame inductees including The Rolling Stones, Aerosmith, Bee Gees and The Doors.